Thermophysical properties of argon gas from improved two-body interaction potential: Pair potential for the argon dimer

-Another important contribution to the interaction potential originates from the quantum electrodynamics (QED) effects, $E_{\mathrm{QED}}$, of the order of $\alpha^3$.
-In general, the QED correction~\cite{caswell86,pachucki93,pachucki98} to the energy of atomic and molecular systems consists of one-electron and two-electron components.
-The former component is given by the expression
+Another important contribution to the interaction potential originates from the QED effects of the order of $\alpha^3$.
+In general, the $\alpha^3$ QED correction to the energy of closed-shell atomic and molecular systems is given by the expression \cite{caswell86,pachucki93,pachucki98}

-where $\langle\hat{H}_\mathrm{D1}\rangle$ is the relativistic D1 correction as defined in the previous section, and $\ln k_0$ is the so-called Bethe logarithm~\cite{BeSal,schwartz61}.
-The two-electron correction consists of $\langle\hat{H}_\mathrm{D2}\rangle$ relativistic term scaled by a small numerical factor, and the so-called Araki-Sucher contribution~\cite{araki57,sucher58} which is especially difficult to calculate rigorously~\cite{balcerzak2017calculation,lesiuk19a,jaquet20,czachorowski2020}.
-The term involving $\langle\hat{H}_\mathrm{D2}\rangle$ amounts to less than $0.001\,$cm$^{-1}$ for all internuclear distances and hence can be safely neglected.
-The Araki-Sucher term for the argon dimer was evaluated in Ref.~\cite{balcerzak2017calculation} and is of the order of $0.02\,$cm$^{-1}$ for the minimum of the potential.
-Therefore, the two-electron QED effects are at least by an order of magnitude smaller than the dominant source of the uncertainty in the potential (BO contribution) and are negligible at present.

-To determine the one-electron QED correction without additional approximations, one would require the Bethe logarithm, $\ln k_0$, for the argon dimer as a function of internuclear distance.
-Unfortunately, this quantity is unknown at present and we employ the standard approximation of $\ln k_0$, taking advantage of its weak dependence on the molecular geometry.
-Namely, we replace it with the value obtained for the argon atom in Refs.~\cite{lesiuk20,lesiuk23}